Browser Recommendations for ITS-Supported Web Applications

 Operating systems may come with a specific browser version pre-installed and recommendations will not go backwards to lower versions.
 For example, Windows 7 comes with IE 8, so recommendations are for that version or higher.
 Note also that browsers can run differently under various operating systems.
 Thus, recommendations vary depending on the OS.

 The ITS Help Desk provides support to all University users.
-With the broad range and large number of users across the system, it is necessary at some point to discontinue support for lower/out-dated browser versions and stay up-to-date with newer releases.
+With the broad range and large number of users across the system, it is necessary at some point to discontinue support for older/out-dated browser versions and stay up-to-date with newer releases.

 The ITS Help Desk also provides support for many applications across the system and every application, whether developed in-house or purchased externally, has unique requirements.
 The recommendations aim to provide consistency for users such that upgrading does not adversely affect the use of other applications.
 Therefore, recommendations are not always for the most current browser versions and ITS may not be able to provide definitive recommendations for current versions until full testing across applications is complete.
 The matrices will indicate when partial, but not comprehensive, testing has been done for a browser version to provide the best available results at any given time.